StephenCleary/blog-stephencleary-dotcom/blog/_posts/2023-12-24-the-joy-of-immutable-update-patterns.md

 ### Collections

 I tend to use `System.Collections.Immutable` whenever I need something stack- or queue- or dictionary-like in an immutable context.
 These types all have methods like `Add` that _return_ a new collection rather than modifying one in place.
-Internally, the immutable collections share internal data structures, so this isn't as inefficient as copying the entire collection; immutable collections can never be as memory-efficient as immutable collections, but they're usually efficient enough to not be an issue.
+Internally, the immutable collections share internal data structures, so this isn't as inefficient as copying the entire collection; immutable collections can never be as memory-efficient as mutable collections, but they're usually efficient enough to not be an issue.
 I find immutable collections satisfy my needs quite well.

 However, I would be remiss if I didn't mention that C# has added a new way to create collections (including `ImmutableArray<T>`).
 It's very reminiscient of JavaScript's [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax):